New England Solar Deployment: Historical Results and Limits

 Driving Forces Behind Solar Expansion

 The expansion of solar energy in New England is underpinned by a combination of strong policy frameworks, innovative projects, and significant financial investments.
-Over $2 billion is currently being allocated to active solar developments across the region, showcasing a robust commitment to clean energy.

 - Massachusetts aims for net-zero emissions by 2050, implementing rigorous renewable portfolio standards.